julien-arino/test-site/_pages/past-students.md

 layout: page
 permalink: /past-students/
 title: past students
-description: Supervision of researchers in training.
+description: The following are trainees that I supervised in some capacity.
 nav: false
 ---